• Skip to primary navigation

 Join Our List

-I chose to do a 5 layer cake because it looks great, and when you consider that 5 layers will deliver more strawberry buttercream frosting per bite.
-Now that is all the reasoning I needed!
-LOL
+I chose to do a 5 layer cake because it looks great, and those 5 layers will actually deliver more strawberry buttercream frosting per bite!

 • ½ teaspoon sea salt